mmmarinho/mmmarinho.github.io/_pages/cv.md

 Reviews
 ======
-Please check my [Publons profile](https://publons.com/researcher/1488056/murilo-marques-marinho/) for all my veryfied work as reviewer.
+Please check my [Publons profile](https://publons.com/researcher/1488056/murilo-marques-marinho/) for all my verified work as a reviewer.

 Languages I'm comfortable with
 ======